mriscoc/fpc-markdown/README.md

 FPC-markdown implementation is a fork of Grahame Grieve pascal port [Delphi-markdown](https://github.com/grahamegrieve/delphi-markdown)

+Large rework was made for adding support for tables, math formulas, etc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.